Dev-Akash/Tasker/README.md

 - [X] Add server side route to return all project names with project id (returned in JSON)
 - [X] Manipulate JSON in javascript to show poject card on index.html
 - [X] Add some color difference to project block associated as owner and as member
-- [ ] Create Project dashboard to manage Task and other activity for particular project
+- [X] Create Project dashboard to manage Task and other activity for particular project
+- [ ] Add forget password option
+- [ ] Implement storage of password after hashing and salting.
+- [ ] Add componets to Project Dashboard